DZ8540/Custom-checkbox/README.md

 let el = document.querySelector(el);
 new Checkbox(el);
 ```

+## Instruction:
+1. Text value print in last span in the component.
+2. No id attribute required for input.
+3. Input maintains checked attribute.
+4. Input maintains disabled attribute.
+5. Component maintains data-name attribute, to you can set component name.
+6. There are methods.

 ## Methods
 * action - programmatically set checked or disabled attribute for input element.